From central Damascus, war seems ever closer

 “If you look inside, you can see whole families have moved inside.
 They can’t go home.”

-Despite the flow into the city centre, still relatively safe, rents have dropped and some apartments are empty.
+Despite the flow into the city center, still relatively safe, rents have dropped and some apartments are empty.

 “I rent my place for 70 percent of what I used to, and that’s when I can find a tenant,” one resident said.
 “You’d think the demand should be up ... but there’s a sense that no place is really safe.”